Exclusive: Honest Company in new private fundraising round - sources

 The company recently had some negative reviews in social media regarding the efficacy of its sunscreen.
 Alba responded this week with a note saying the company takes sunscreen protection seriously and that its products meet testing requirements.

-(Reporting by Lauren Hirsch and Olivia Oran in New York; Editing by Alan Crosby and Ken Wills)
+(Reporting by Lauren Hirsch and Olivia Oran in New York; Editing by Alan Crosby)